matsano/Introduction-to-Mobile-Robotics/README.md

 # Contact

-If you have questions about the code, in particular the use of *Place-Bot* you can contact: emmanuel . battesti at ensta-paris . fr
+If you have questions about the code, in particular the use of *Place-Bot* you can contact: emmanuel.battesti at ensta-paris.fr